Model Context Protocol

 Server timeout.
 If a server takes too long to respond, Claude Code times out the request.
 This usually points to a network issue (for HTTP servers) or a slow operation (for database queries).
 Check your network connectivity and consider whether the operation can be scoped more narrowly.

 Authentication failures.
 For OAuth servers, try reauthenticating by running /mcp and following the auth flow again.
-For token based auth, verify that the token is still valid and correctly set in your headers or environment variables.
+For token-based auth, verify that the token is still valid and correctly set in your headers or environment variables.

 Tool not appearing.
 If you added a server but its tools don’t show up, check that the server is connected via /mcp.
 If tool search is active (see the Tool Search section above), the tools may have been unloaded to save context.
 They’ll appear automatically when Claude Code determines they’re relevant to your prompt.
 You can also try explicitly mentioning the tool or server name in your prompt to nudge tool search into reloading it.